 See below to access the latest Orleans County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Stay tuned for a printable pdf summary of how Orleans County is performing on all ACT Rochester indicators, due in June 2019.
+Stay tuned for a printable pdf summary of how Orleans County is performing on all ACT Rochester indicators, due summer 2019.

 The Orleans County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data covers each of ACT Rochester's nine topic groups.
 Click on the picture below for the full report.

 In 2017, ACT Rochester released its latest race report, “Hard Facts: Race and Ethnicity in the Nine-County Greater Rochester Area” to examine the substantial gaps in educational and economic outcomes among persons of different racial and ethnic backgrounds.
 The table below highlights some of the disparities currently impacting residents in Orleans County.

 Note: Data research and analysis completed by the Center for Governmental Research